zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

     **Follow these steps:**

-    1. Open the file `instance.env` configuration file.
+    1. Open the `instance.env` configuration file.
     2. Find the property `APIML_ALLOW_ENCODED_SLASHES` and set the value to `false`.
     3. Restart Zowe&trade.